 After this case, most modern brokers started to provide their clients’ accounts with protection from going into the negative balance and assure that they will make up for the traders’ losses if they fail to do that.
 You can find more information on the brokers’ websites from my list.

 I should note that such actions are considered radical and called revitalization or artificial respiration of the economy.
-In fact, intervention is used when the softer means to strengthen the national currency have come up dry.
+Intervention is used when the softer means to strengthen the national currency have come up dry.

 Remember!
 A trader should realize that if a national bank uses such emergency means to stimulate the economy, the economic situation might be quite disturbing.